Frequently Asked Questions

 What if my child has lice?

 If your child is found with lice upon arrival there are several methods we use.
 If driven by a parent, he or she will be sent home for treatment and can return once cleared.
 If child has arrived by bus or plane, they will be treated discreetly at camp using natural remedies.
 It may be necessary to isolate the child for a brief period.
 All campers are quickly checked upon arrival.
 If a child is found with lice after this point, their entire cabin will be checked and treatment will be given as needed.
 If an outside service is necessary for treatment, cost will be the responsibility of the camper’s family.

 What if my camper gets a tick bite?

-During camper orientation, all campers and counselors are instructed to wear insect repellant, long sleeved clothing during hikes and check for ticks during pool and/or shower time.
-If a camper has a tick that is imbedded into the skin, the tick is removed by infirmary staff and sent for testing.
+During camper orientation, all campers and counselors are instructed to wear insect repellent, long sleeved clothing during hikes and check for ticks during pool and/or shower time.
+If a camper has a tick that is embedded into the skin, the tick is removed by infirmary staff and sent for testing.
 If the test is positive for Lyme disease, parents will be notified and treatment will be started based upon current CDC recommendations.

 What if my child has an illness or injury that requires an off-site visit?

 If your child needs to have more advanced medical care, X-rays or lab testing, an orthodontic visit, etc., a medical team member will be assigned to accompany your child and remain with them for the entire time your child is offsite.
 You will be contacted prior to your child leaving camp, if possible.
 If an outside service is necessary for treatment, cost will be the responsibility of the camper’s/ family’s insurance.

 Parents are routinely called only for the following circumstances: